dh256git/project27/seasonal/viva.md

 I was interested in science communication.

-Scientists can find solutions, but it's society who comes up with problems.
+Because scientists can find solutions, but it's society who comes up with problems.

-There is a need for a good two-way communication, and trust in science.
+Thus, there is a need for a good two-way communication, and trust in science.

 Think about vaccines and COVID19.

-But how do we trust something we don't see?
+Not surprising, how do we trust something we don't see?

 Touch makes things more real.